Best Clinical Decision Support Tools 2026: Ranked & Compared

 What is the best free clinical decision support tool?

-Vera Health is free for any healthcare professional or student globally.
+Vera Health is free for any licensed clinician or student globally.
 OpenEvidence is free for verified US physicians with an NPI only.
 Heidi Health offers a free tier but restricts premium evidence sources to paid plans.

 Is Vera Health available on mobile?